jonathantorres/bookshelf/ninja/ch05/answers.md

 ## Functions for the master

 #### Answer #1
-Option a) "Access external variable that are in scope when the function is defined".
+Option a) "Access external variables that are in scope when the function is defined".
 ***

 #### Answer #2